Graph Neural Architecture Search with GPT-4: Experiments

-We compare the top-ten GNNs designed by our method and the baselines.
-Their accuracy results on the validation and test sets are shown in Figure~\ref{fig:pointsfig}.
-Experimental results show that GNNs designed by our method are closest to the best GNNs on the validation set.
-For example, on Cora and Arxiv, the top-two architectures generated by our method are better than the baselines \textit{w.r.t.} accuracy on the validation set.
-Moreover, on Cora, Pubmed, and Arxiv, one of the top-ten GNNs generated by our method have achieved the best accuracy results on the test set.
+To further showcase the time efficiency of our approach, we conducted a comparison with respect to the architecture validation time with the baseline methods of 200 iterations.
+Our approach requires only 15 architecture search iterations.
+As depicted in Figure ~\ref {fig:acc_time}, our method converges to the final results faster than all the baselines, including the communication time with the GPT-4 server.
+The communication time with the server is almost negligible, particularly for large datasets.

-We conduct comparisons between GPT4GNAS and a typical differential gradient GNAS method AutoGEL\cite{wang2021autogel}.
-The experimental settings are the same as AutoGEL.
-Table \ref{tab:AUTOGEL-best} shows the comparison results.
-We can see that our method performs better than the differential gradient GNAS method.
-Our method obtains better testing results on the test sets on Cora, Citeseer, and Pubmed.
-In particular, our method obtains better results on the validation sets of Coar and Pubmed.
-This observation asserts that our method is also workable even in a previously unseen graph search space.
+We compare the top 10 candidate GNNs designed by our method and the baselines during the architecture search.
+Experimental results show that the GNNs designed by our method are closest to the best GNNs on the validation set.
+For example, on Cora and arxiv, the top-two architectures generated by our method are better than the baselines \textit{w.r.t.} accuracy on the validation set.
+Moreover, on Cora, Pubmed, and arxiv, one of the GNNs generated by our method achieves the best accuracy result on the test set, compared with the GNNs designed by baselines.